 The Henley Passport Index 2025 has revealed significant changes in global passport rankings, highlighting the shifting dynamics of international mobility and investment migration.
-Singapore tops the list, reclaiming its position as the most powerful passport in the world.
+At the top of the list, Singapore has reclaimed its position as the most powerful passport in the world.

 Asian passports top the index